jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

         Shoghi Effendi to the National Spiritual Assembly of the United States and Canada)

+In particular, the appeals process means that decisions of local assemblies may always be overruled by a national assembly, and that of a national assembly by the Universal House of Justice.
+So from this point of view, this is a subsidiary relationship rather than one of equality.
+However, in practice, the bulk of all ordinary decisions are made at the lowest level practical.

 **Importance of Civic Virtues**

 A final point is easy to overlook, but it must be emphasized.
 The